 Mensuration Maths- Definition

-A branch of mathematics which talks about the length, volume or area of different geometric shapes is called Mensuration.
-These shapes exist in 2 dimension or 3 dimensions.
+A branch of mathematics that talks about the length, volume, or area of different geometric shapes is called Mensuration.
+These shapes exist in 2 dimensions or 3 dimensions.
 Let’s learn the difference between the two.

 Differences Between 2D and 3D shapes